 Triangle Lighting for Video Production

-Triangle lighting takes a bit more work but the results are worth it.
+Triangle lighting takes a bit more work, but the results are worth it.
 Next time you’re watching any show that features lots of interviews, examine the lighting critically.
-Can you see the halo effect, evidence of a back light?
+Can you see the halo effect, evidence of a backlight?
 How much difference is there between the bright side of the subject’s face and the darker side?
 How deep is the shadow caused by the nose?
 Are the eyes lit clearly?
 Are glasses causing an annoying glare?
 Is there a splash of dappled light on the background?
 Triangle lighting is a common professional technique.

 In triangle lighting, you have three light sources.